SMH17/TensorBoxPy3/README.md

-Compared to the original TensorBox release by russel91 for Python 2.6 and Tensorflow 0.11 this fork is aimed to support only the newer Python 3.x and Tensorflow 1.x versions, in addition includes some minor fix to avoid crash of evaluation function and improve the Windows support.
+Compared to the original TensorBox release by russel91 for Python 2.6 and Tensorflow 0.11 this fork is aimed to support only the newer Python 3.x and Tensorflow 1.x versions, in addition includes some minor fix to avoid crash of evaluation function and improve the Windows support, and merges features of others branches not commited in original branch.
-Additional features and utility will be added and development will diverge from original release update after update, so pay attention if you try to mix code from TensorBoxPy3 with code of the original TensorBox branch.
+Additional features and utility will be added soon and development will diverge from original release update after update, so pay attention if you try to mix code from TensorBoxPy3 with code of the original TensorBox branch.
 Please check requirements file before try to run.

+Before run compile stitch_wrapper with:
+    $ cd utils && make && cd ..

 The original ReadMe.md file is shown below.
 ---